 Text Book: Paul Robbins, Political Ecology: A Critical Introduction.
 Oxford UK: Blackwell Publishing.
 2012, ISBN 1-4051-0266-7 (pbk) and in addition a collection of articles

 All students must participate in a presentation at the group seminars.
 Students must participate in a minimum of 80% of these seminars

 Exam in ENGLISH ONLY.
-Two individual term papers of five pages each (counting 50%) based on course lectures and readings and a final oral exam.
-The oral exam counts are about 30% of the total grade.
-Participation in class discussions and seminars counts for 20%.
-Results from the term will be available in Canvas two to three weeks after submission.
-Students must pass all three exam activities to the course.
+Two individual term papers of five pages each (counting 50%) based upon course lectures and readings and a final oral exam.
+The oral counts ca 50 % of the total grade.
+Results from the term papers will be available in Fronter two to three weeks after submission.
+Students must pass all three exam activities to pass the course.